gepperho/AdvancedFlowScheduler/README.md

 # advanced-Flow-scheduler

-Code base for TSN Flow scheduling with queuing.
+Code base for flow scheduling with queuing.

 When using the code, please cite the following paper: